ubpb/metacrunch/Readme.md

 To process, transform or manipulate data use the `#transformation` hook.
 A transformation is implemented with a `callable` object (any Ruby object that responds to `#call`.
 E.g. a `Proc`).
 To learn more about transformations check the section about [implementing transformations](#implementing-transformations) below.

-The *current data object* (the current object yielded by the source) will be passed to the first transformation as a parameter.
+The *current data object* (the current object emitted by the source) will be passed to the first transformation as a parameter.
 The return value of a transformation will then be passed to the next transformation and so on.

 There are two exceptions to that rule:

 * If you return `nil` the current data object will be dismissed and the next transformation won't be called.
-The process continues with the next data object that is yielded by the source and the first transformation.
+The process continues with the next data object that will be emitted by the source and the first transformation.
 * If you return an `Enumerator` the object will be expanded and the following transformations will be called with each element of the `Enumerator`.

 ```ruby